vmware-tanzu/package-for-source-controller/README.md

     replicaset.apps/source-controller-7684c85659   1         1         1       40m
     ```

-    you should get something really similar!
+    You result should be really similar!

-2. Verify all the CRD were installed correctly:

-    The way you would communicate with `fluxcd-source-controller` would be through its CRDs, this will be your main action point.

-    In order to check all the CRDs were installed you can run:
+2. You use CRDs to communicate with `fluxcd-source-controller`.
+Verify all the CRDs were installed correctly by running:

     ```shell
     kubectl get crds -n source-system | grep ".fluxcd.io"